Professional 3D Scanners • EinScan • REV1 TECH

 Clinic Patient-Mix Audit

-What does your clinic actually scan?
-Cranial helmets / prosthetic sockets / AFOs and KAFOs / foot orthotics / custom seating?
-Pediatric / adult / geriatric?
-Rev1 maps the Medixa's nine clinical scan presets and movement-compensation behavior against your real patient mix before the order is placed — and tells you when a different scanner is the better fit.
+What does your clinic actually scan — cranial helmets, prosthetic sockets, AFOs/KAFOs, foot orthotics, custom seating?
+Pediatric, adult, geriatric?
+Rev1 maps the Medixa's nine presets and movement-compensation behavior against your real patient mix before the order, and tells you when a different scanner fits better.

 02